Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Hello World Example

 This simple example will open the HelloWorld dwg and edit it.
-Go to the pfodWebDesigner directory and run the pfodWebDesigner.bat (or pfodWebDesigner.sh) which checks the installation and starts the local server.
+Go to the directory where you install pfodWebDesigner and run the pfodWebDesigner.bat (or pfodWebDesigner.sh) which starts the local server.

 > start